Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Related work

 In the last years, more NAS proposals have been developed.
 One of them is EvoDeep \citep{Comput2018}, in which the authors create an EA with specific operators to create and evolve DL models from scratch.
 More examples of the importance of NAS come with the next proposals.
 In \citep{dufourq}, authors propose another EA to perform the evolution of NN, similarly to the previous proposal, but with a difference in relation to the fitness function, which is influenced by the accuracy and complexity of the network.
 The other example is presented in \citep{assunccao2019denser}.
 In this case, the evolution comes in two different ways: topology and parameters of the Convolutional Neural Networks (CNN).
 In \citep{TRIVEDI2018525}, the authors propose a GA that evolves the weights of the softmax layer to improve the performance of the NN.
 Suganuma et al. propose in \citep{suganuma} a $(1+ \lambda)$ evolutionary strategy to evolve DNN.
 In 2020, \citep{real2020automl} presents an advanced technique that automatically searches for the best model, operating from scratch and obtaining a good performance with the problems at hand.
 The use of NAS has been applied in other areas like the Reinforcement Learning (RL).
 In that area, there is a great example of NAS \citep{nasrl}.
 In that work, authors use a recurrent network (RNN) to generate the model descriptions of NN and train this RNN with RL to maximize the expected accuracy of the generated architectures on a validation set.

-There are more examples of NAS in the literature like the NAS algorithm which comprises of two surrogate through a supernet, with the objective of improving the gradient descent training efficiency \citep{nsganetv2}.
+There are more examples of NAS in the literature like the NAS algorithm which comprises of two surrogates through a supernet, with the objective of improving the gradient descent training efficiency \citep{nsganetv2}.
 Another NAS comes in \citep{surrogate}, in which the authors propose a pipeline with also a surrogate NAS applied to real-time semantic segmentation.
-They manage to convert the original NAS task into an ordinary multi-objective optimization problem.
+They manage to convert the original NAS task into an ordinary MO optimization problem.

 Lastly, there are more advanced techniques of NAS and EA given by \citep{real2019regularized}, in which a new model for evolving a classifier is presented, and by \citep{real2020automl}, in which the authors propose AutoML-Zero, an evolutionary search to build a model from scratch (with low-level primitives for feature combination and neuron training) which is able to get a great performance over the addressed problem.